 infer the top-left positon for the first subpicture and infer the last subpicture position when more than one subpicture in the picture.
 The top-left positon for the first subpicture is [0, 0] and the last subpicture is the right and bottom area of the picture.

+In JVET-Q0215-v2.docx, the derivation for the last subpicture is added.